 Magnet Recognition Program® was developed by the American Nurses Credentialing Center, a subsidiary of the American Nurses Association, to recognize heath care organizations that provide nursing excellence.
-As of October 2009 there were a few hundred US Magnet hospitals, four international: Australia, New Zealand and Lebanon
+As of January 2018 there were nearly 500 US Magnet hospitals or international: Australia, Canada, Lebanon and Saudi Arabia

 Study of Critical Care nurses, published in the American Journal of Critical Care.
 2006, led researchers to support the Institute of Medicine recommendations to minimize the use of 12-hour shifts and to limit nurses’ work hours to no more than 12 consecutive hours during a 24-hour period.
 Title: Effects of Critical Care Nurses' Work Hours on Vigilance and Patients' Safety

 Robert Wood Johnson Foundation white paper and Wisdom at Work report on the importance of the older and experienced nurse in the workplace, and strategies for retention.
 Projected shortage of 340,000 nurses by 2020.
 June 2008; 8 pp.